 It can be a good idea to have a divorce attorney at least review you divorce paperwork.

 The average cost of uncontested divorce in Georgia is with no minor children is usually $870.

 To do this, buy the paperwork that you need for your divorce and fill those documents out.

-Once you and your spouse have sat down and filled out the divorce paperwork, reach out to an attorney.
+Once you and your spouse have sat down and filled out the divorce paperwork, reach out to a divorce attorney.

 Make it clear to them that you already have the paperwork filled and you and your spouse would like to have an uncontested divorce.

-This is how you get the cost of uncontested divorce in Georgia low.
+This is how you reduce the cost of divorce in Georgia while still protecting yourself.